Programme - Berlinale Co-Production Market

 The programme of the Berlinale Co-Production Market is thoroughly tailored for its professional audience: producers and financiers from all over the world with different backgrounds of experience, but like-minded interests.
 The programme structure takes into account that each participant has their own busy agenda during the Berlinale, with different amounts of time available for attending the event.

-To get an overview of the programme structure, you can now download the preliminary programme of the Berlinale Co-Production Market 2017.
-The programme on February 12-14 takes place at the Berlin House of Representatives.
-New in 2017, the CoPro Series Pitch will take place on February 15, at a different location.
+To get an overview of the programme structure, you can still download the programme of the Berlinale Co-Production Market 2017.

 Please note that you must register in advance to participate in the Berlinale Co-Production Market.
-The application deadline for the Berlinale Co-Production Market has closed.
-Due to high demand we cannot accept any further applications.
 For details, please see Participation

 In addition to the pre-scheduled meetings with the selected projects, companies, and film funds, which the registered participants can request in January, they can choose from a variety of programme offers.